henrikdchristensen/DIKU-DS-Exam-FakeNewsDetection/README.md

 set-executionpolicy unrestricted
 ```

-Then makes sure that the conda Script directory in is your Path.
+Make sure that the conda Script directory in is your Path.
 For instance, with miniconda: `%USERPROFILE%\Miniconda3\Scripts`.

 In a regular Powershell prompt check if conda is working, and update to latest version: